dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 **Installing METplus Components**

-These scripts
+The scripts used to create the Python environment Docker images do not install any METplus components, such as metplotpy, metcalcpy, metdatadb, and metplus, in the Python environment that may be needed for a use case.
-do not install any METplus components, such as metplotpy/metcalcpy/metplus, in the Python environment that may be needed for a use case.
 This is done because the automated tests will install and use the latest version (develop) of the packages to ensure that any changes to those components do not break any existing use cases.
 These packages will need to be installed by the user